 "Mulder attempts to rescue Scully after she is abducted by a strange man who believes in UFOs."

-On this day in 1994, Time Trax aired "Cool Hand Darien."
-This served as the sixteenth episode of the second season, and here's the plot summary as detailed by IMDB.com:
+On this day in 1994 (in the U.S.), Time Trax aired "Cool Hand Darien."
+Officially, this served as the sixteenth episode of the second season, and here's the plot summary as detailed by IMDB.com:

 "Darien gets a call from the widow of a fugitive who said if anything ever happened to him, to call Lambert.
 Investigating Luther's supposed death, Darien is kidnapped and held captive in a prison camp without his PPT or Selma."